Yuzhe-Fu/Yuzhe-Fu.github.io/_pages/about.md

 - A high-precision approximate calculation device for softmax function, **2024**, *CN Patent*.
 - [Low-power-consumption stereo matching system and method for acquiring depth information](https://worldwide.espacenet.com/patent/search/family/073657313/publication/CN112070821A?q=CN112070821A), **2020**, *CN Patent*, CN112070821A / WO2022021912A1

+# 💻 Reviewer for
+- TCSVT-IEEE Transactions on Circuits and Systems for Video Technology (2024)
+- ELL-Electronics Letters (2022, 2025)
+- AICAS-IEEE International Conference on Artificial Intelligence Circuits and Systems (2023, 2025)
+- ICME-IEEE International Conference on Multimedia & Expo (2025)

 # 🍀 Tape Out
 - An energy-efficient pipelined and configurable 3D point cloud-based neural network accelerator is being designed in TSMC 28-nm HPC technology with an area of 2.0 mm×1.5 mm and is taped out in July 2023.
 - A 4.5 TOPS/W sparse 3D-CNN accelerator for real-time 3D understanding was fabricated in UMC 55-nm low-power CMOS technology with an area of 4.2 mm×3.6 mm in August 2020.